-- control and patient specimen to be assayed in duplicate.
+- 1. Format the microplates' wells for each serum calibrator, control and patient specimen to be assayed in duplicate.
 Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - 2.
-Pipette 0.050 ml (50μl) of the appropriate serum reference, control or specimen into the assigned well. - 3.
-Add 0.100 ml (100μl) of Working Reagent A, T3 Enzyme Reagent to all wells (see Reagent Preparation Section). - 4.
-Swirl the microplate gently for 20-30 seconds to mix and - 5.
-Incubate 60 minutes at room temperature. - 6.
+Pipette 0.050ml (50μl) of the appropriate serum reference calibrator, control or specimen into the assigned wells. - 3.
+Add 0.050ml (50μl) of Working Enzyme Reagent solution to the appropriate wells (see Reagent Preparation Section). - Δ Swirl the microplate gently for 20-30 seconds to mix and cover.
+5. Add 0.050ml (50ul) of biotinvlated Total T3 specific antibody conjugate solution to the appropriate wells. - 6.
+Swirl the microplate gently for 20-30 seconds to mix and cover.
+7. Incubate 60 minutes at room temperature. - 8.
 Discard the contents of the microplate by decantation or aspiration.
-If decanting, blot the plate dry with absorbent - 7.
-Add 350μl of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
+If decanting, blot the plate dry with absorbent paper. - 9.
+Add 0.350ml (350ul) of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
 Repeat two (2) additional times for a total of three (3) washes.
 An automatic or manual plate washer can be used.
 Follow the manufacturer's instruction for proper usage.
 If a squeeze bottle is employed, fill each well by depressing the container (avoiding air bubbles) to dispense the wash.
-Decant the wash and repeat two (2) additional times. - 8.
-Add 0.100 ml (100μl) of working substrate solution to all wells (see Reagent Preparation Section).
-Always add reagents in the same order to minimize reaction time differences
+Decant the wash and repeat two (2) additional times. - 10.
+Add 0.100ml (100μl) of working substrate solution to all wells (see Reagent Preparation Section).
+Always add reagents in the same order to minimize reaction time differences hetween wells

-DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION
+DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION 11.
+Incubate at room temperature for fifteen (15) minutes.

-- 9. Incubate at room temperature for fifteen (15) minutes. - 10.
-Add 0.050ml (50μl) of stop solution to each well and gently mix for 15-20 seconds.
-Always add reagents in the same order to minimize reaction time differences between - 11.
-Read the absorbance in each well at 450nm (using a reference wavelength of 620-630nm to minimize well imperfections) in a microplate reader The results should be read within thirty (30) minutes of adding the stop solution.

-Note: For re-assaying specimens with concentrations greater than 7.5ng/ml, pipette 25ul of the specimen and 25ul of the 0 serum reference into the sample well (this maintains a uniform protein concentration).
-Multiply the readout value by 2 to obtain the triiodothyronine concentration.
+- 12. Add 0.050ml (50μl) of stop solution to each well and gently mix for 15-20 seconds.
+Always add reagents in the same order to minimize reaction time differences between wells. - 13.
+Read the absorbance in each well at 450nm (using a reference wavelength of 620-630nm.
+The results should be read within thirty (30) minutes of adding the stop solution. - Note: For reassaying specimens with concentrations greater than highest calibrator, dilute 0.025ml (25ul) Total T3 of the specimen and 0.025ml (25μl) Total T3 of the 0 serum reference into the sample well (this maintains a uniform protein concentration).
+Multiply the readout value by 2 to obtain the thyroxine concentration.